Balthazar Getty: Film career

 Getty began his acting career at age 12 in 1987.
 He auditioned for the lead role in the movie Lord of the Flies after being spotted by a casting director Robin Joy Allan, in his art class at school.
 During the 1990s and early 2000s, he appeared in the films Young Guns II, Natural Born Killers, Judge Dredd, Mr. Holland's Opus, White Squall, Lost Highway, Big City Blues, The Center of the World, Deuces Wild, Ladder 49, Numb3rs, Feast, and the television miniseries Traffic.

 Getty guest-starred on the television series Charmed as Richard Montana, a male witch romantically linked with Paige Matthews.
 He appeared in the fifth season of the television show Alias as Agent Thomas Grace.
 He starred, alongside Alias costar Ron Rifkin, in the ABC prime time drama Brothers & Sisters, which first aired in September 2006.
 Getty played the role of Thomas "Tommy" Walker, third-born of the five Walker siblings.

 In late 2008, media reports indicated Getty's contract as a full-time series regular in Brothers & Sisters would not be renewed due, in part, to budgetary and storyline considerations.
 In the Season 4 premiere, Getty was still listed in the principal cast, but he did not appear.
 Getty made his return to the series in the sixth episode of Season 4.
 Although he no longer appeared in every episode, he continued to make appearances on the show until its cancellation.

 Music career

 Getty started DJing and making electronic music at age 15.
 He is a member of the indie rock/electronic band Ringside, and is the producer for hip-hop duo The Wow.

 In 2013, he operated a record label called Purplehaus Records.
 He started Purplehaus Productions in the Fairfax and Melrose district in Los Angeles.

 Personal life

 In 2000, Getty married fashion designer Rosetta Millington.
 They have five children: three daughters, named Grace, Violet Leigh, and June Catherine and sons Cassius Paul and Wolfgang Israel.
-Cassius's godfather is Getty's close friend and fellow actor Eric Dane.
+Cassius's godfather was Getty's close friend and fellow actor Eric Dane.
 Getty had a highly publicized affair with English actress Sienna Miller in 2008, but later reconciled with his wife.